aws-ia/terraform-aws-route53-recovery-controller/README.md

 # AWS Route53 Application Recovery Controller Module

-AWS Route53 Application Recovery Controller (ARC) is a set of capabilities that continuously monitors an application’s ability to recover from failures and controls application recovery across multiple AWS Availability Zones, AWS Regions, and on premises environments to help you to build applications that must deliver very high availability.
+[Amazon Route53 Application Recovery Controller (Route 53 ARC)](https://aws.amazon.com/blogs/aws/amazon-route-53-application-recovery-controller/) is a set of Route 53 features that help you build applications with high availability.
+Route 53 ARC can continuously monitor your application's ability to recover from failure and control recovery across multiple AWS Availability Zones, AWS Regions, and on-premises environments.
+This Terraform module contains both Route 53 ARC readiness and recovery-cluster resources.
+You can deploy only the readiness resources, or both.
+For more information about creating a resilience strategy with Route 53 ARC, see [Running recovery-oriented applications with Amazon Route 53 Application Recovery Controller, AWS CI/CD tools, and Terraform](https://aws.amazon.com/blogs/networking-and-content-delivery/running-recovery-oriented-applications-with-amazon-route-53-application-recovery-controller-aws-ci-cd-tools-and-terraform/).

-This module can deploy just the Readiness Resources or both the Readiness and Recovery Cluster Resources.
-Much of this code was adapted from [this AWS Blog](https://aws.amazon.com/blogs/networking-and-content-delivery/running-recovery-oriented-applications-with-amazon-route-53-application-recovery-controller-aws-ci-cd-tools-and-terraform/) which can also provide more context on ARC design and terms.

 ## Usage

-The primary configuration item is `cells_definition` which is a nested map that tells ARC which resources per region need to be added to ARC.
-Example usage below.
+The primary configuration variable is `cells_definition`.
+With this variable, you specify the AWS resources per Region that you want Route 53 ARC to monitor.

-### Readiness Resources Only
+### Readiness resources only

-The below `terraform.tfvars` variable values would create a Recovery Group with Cells for `us-east-1` and `us-west-2`, a Resource Set for services `elasticloadbalancing`, `autoscaling`, `dynamodb`, and `ec2-volume` for each region and arn is provided, and Readiness Checks for each service.
+The following `terraform.tvars` values create a recovery group.
+The recovery group consists of Region cells `us-east-1` and `us-west-2`, each with a resource set of services `elasticloadbalancing`, `autoscaling`, `dynamodb`, and `ec2-volume` and their Amazon Resource Numbers (ARNs).
+Readiness checks are associated with each resource set.

 ```terraform
 name = "my-asg-elb-ddb-app"